legal resources necessary to hold negligent facilities accountable.

 Iowa Nursing Home Abuse & Neglect Attorneys

 Nothing is more disheartening than seeing a loved one suffer from a debilitating illness or disease.
 If you have been forced to place your loved one in a nursing home, then you have likely done so as a way to ensure that your loved one receives the appropriate care.
 Even though you have the best interests of your loved one in mind, the nursing home may not have the best interests of a loved one in mind.
 A nursing home may engage in neglect or abuse that causes direct harm to your loved one.
 When this happens, you may have legal recourse with the help of Iowa nursing home abuse lawyers.
 Abuse in Iowa nursing home is illegal and absolutely unacceptable.
-Nursing home lawyers are here to stand by your side and assert your loved one’s legal rights in this difficult time.
+Nursing home abuse attorneys are here to stand by your side and assert your loved one’s legal rights in this difficult time.

 Throughout the year, Medicare routinely surveys and inspects every nursing facility in Iowa and releases the publicly available information of surveys, investigations, and inspections.
 The federal agency states that 112 (25%) of the 443 nursing facilities in Iowa have been identified with serious deficiencies and violations.
 Medicare now ranked these homes below the national average because they provide substandard care to their residents.
 If your loved one was abused, mistreated or died prematurely due to neglect, we encourage you to contact the Iowa nursing home abuse & neglect attorneys at the Nursing Home Law Center at (800) 926-7565 to discuss your claim for compensation during a free case review.